smudgil/TicTacToe2.0/README.md

 # TicTacToe2.0
-This is the code for a TicTacToe game that I built in Swift for iOS devices in 2019.
+This is the code for a TicTacToe game that I built in Swift for iOS devices.